solliancenet/azure-synapse-analytics-workshop-400/day-02/lab05-security.md

 WITH IDENTITY='User Identity';
 ```

 When provisioning new users to the workspace, in addition to adding them to one of the workspace security groups, they can also be added with direct user access to the SQL Serverless databases.
-You have the ability to manually add users to SQL Serverless databases on a per database basis.
-If a user needs to be added to multiple databases, these steps must be repeated for each one.
+You have the ability to manually add users to SQL Serverless endpoints on a per endpoint basis.
+If a user needs to be added to multiple SQL Serverless endpoints, these steps must be repeated for each one.

 1. In **Azure Synapse Studio**, select **Develop** from the left menu.